-- Keypad.
-Connect a 12-button keypad such as the Yaesu FH-1 to this connector.
-See Appendix J for details on how to build your own.
-This allows you to change bands with a single keypress, use the memory features, and select a band directly instead of using band up or down controls. - 2.
+- 1. Keypad.
+Connect a 12-button keypad such as the Yaesu FH-2 to this connector.
+See Appendix B for details on how to build your own.
+This allows you to change bands with a single keypress, use the memory features, and select a band directly instead of using band up or down controls.
+This connects directly to Sedona or to a aesu FH-1 or FH-2 keypad. - 2.
 Key.
 The manual and paddle jacks are connected in parallel with those on the front panel and are both active simultaneously so that you do not have to turn the keyer off to use a straight key or external keying device. - 3.
 Audio.
 Line-in and Line-out are stereo 600 ohm audio inputs and outputs that can be connected to the sound card on a PC or other audio devices.
 Line level is nominally 200mVrms. - 4.
 455KHz IF Out.
 This is a large bandwidth output centered at 455KHz that can be connected to a spectrum analyzer or panadapter to view signals on the current receive band. - 5.
 RX Antenna.
 This BNC connector allows you to run the receiver from an antenna that is not connected to the transmitter.
-It is protected from static by a gas discharge tube and by back-to-back 2.7V zener diodes, but not against high transmitter power.
+It is protected from static by a gas discharge tube, but not against high transmitter power.
 Maximum input power is 1mW (0dBm). - 6.
 ALC In (RED).
-This phono connector allows 0 to -5VDC input from external linear amplifier to control the output level of the internal 100W amp.
+This phono connector allows 0 to -5VDC input from an external linear amplifier to control the output level of the internal 100W amp.
 Higher negative voltages produce lower output power. - 7.
-XVT Out (GREEN).
-This phono connector is the output of the transmitter prior to amplification.
-Output level is 1mW (0dBm) max.
-It is suitable for driving a transverter. - 8.
+PTT In (GREEN).
+This phono connector provides a push-to-talk input that is wired in parallel with the PTT pin in the front panel mic connector.
+Ground the input to enable the transmitter.
+It is pulled up internally to 5V with a 1K resistor. - 8.
 Mic In (BLUE).
-Unbalanced audio from this phono connector is mixed with the front panel microphone connector or with the internal line signal from the PC and/or receiver.
-The input impedance is about
+Unbalanced audio from this phono connector is mixed with the front panel microphone connector or with the internal line